Technigo/project-labyrinth/README.md

 # Project Labyrinth

+Max Forssén and Ingela Löfgren worked together in pair-programming in this project.
 We have built a labyrinth game with Redux and API-calls.

 ## The problem